scnewma/kubeadm-aws/README.md

 ### Ingress Notes

 As hinted above, this uses Nginx Ingress as an alternative to a Load Balancer.
-This is done by exposing ports 443 and 80 directly on each of the nodes (Workers and the Master) using a NodePort type Service.
-Unfortunately External DNS doesn't seem to work with Nginx Ingress when you expose it in this way, so I've had to just map a single DNS name (using the nginx-ingress-domain variable) to the NodePort service itself.
-External DNS will keep that entry up to date with the IPs of the nodes in the cluster; you will then have to manually add CNAME entries for your individual services.
+This is done by binding the nginx pods to ports 443 and 80 directly on each of the nodes through the use of hostPorts.
+External DNS will keep that entry up to date with the IPs of the nodes in the cluster.

 I am well aware that this isn't the most secure way of exposing services, but it's secure enough for my purposes.
 If anyone has any suggestions on a better way of doing this without shelling out $20 a month for an ELB, please open an Issue!